widgetti/solara/solara/website/pages/documentation/getting_started/content/06-reference/95-caching.md

+---
+title: Caching resources for your solara application or dashboard
+description: Solara has a dict-like object at `solara.cache.storage` that can be used to store objects in under a key.
+So we can use this global
+    object as normal dict.
+---
 # Caching

 Solara has a dict-like object at `solara.cache.storage` that can be used to store objects in under a key.
 So we can use this global